DataDog/integrations-extras/yugabytedb_managed/README.md

 ## Overview

+[YugabyteDB][9] is a cloud-native, distributed database that is API compatible with PostgreSQL.

-The [YugabyteDB Managed][1] integration with Datadog provides users with the ability to export metrics from their YugabyteDB Managed clusters into Datadog to monitor and alert on.
+[YugabyteDB Managed][1], YugabyteDB's DBaaS, offers an out-of-box integration to provide customers the ability to export metrics from a cluster into Datadog.
+The integration comes pre-bundled with a dashboard to provide visibility into all the most important metrics needed to monitor the health and performance of a YugabyteDB Managed cluster such as:
+- Node resource usage (disk, memory, CPU, networking, etc).
+- Read/write operation throughput and latencies (both YSQL and YCQL).
+- Advanced Master and Tablet Server telemetry (internal RPC throughput/latencies, WAL size, etc)

 ## Setup
 - **Note:** This feature is not available for [Sandbox Clusters][5].